karthik/eimi/README.md

 | Data visualization | data-visualization |
 | Generating reports in R | reports |

-Please note that when you replicate this setup on your computer, follow the instructions here: url to get your Latex environment setup.
+Please note that when you replicate this setup on your computer, follow the instructions here: [http://rmarkdown.rstudio.com/](http://rmarkdown.rstudio.com/) (look under installation) to get your Latex environment setup.
 Then install the newest preview release of RStudio.